gwct/gwct/README.md

 This will produce three files: conv-sites.txt, div-sites.txt, and uniq-sites.txt that contain a list of convergent, divergent, and unique substitutions in the target species.

+Or run it as:

+`python gwct.py -i [PAML output directory from before] -w [1,2] -o [GWCT output directory]`

+This will produce counts for all pairwise comparisons of tips (`-w 1`) or all nodes (`-w 2`) along with a C/D plot (if R is installed).

 ## Definitions

 **Convergent substitutions** are defined as those in which there is a substitution along two or more target lineages (as inferred by ancestral reconstructions) **to the same state**.

 **Divergent substitutions** are defined as those in which there is a substitution along two or more target lineages (as inferred by ancestral reconstructions) **to a different state**.

-**Unique substitutions** are defined when the target lineage contains one allele and all other lineages contain other alleles.
+**Unique substitutions** are defined when the target lineages contain one allele and all other lineages contain other alleles.
 Unique substitutions are only counted on the tips of the tree.

 ## Options